 Ms. Cline became a director in July 2015.
 Since 1993, Ms. Cline has served as Chief Financial Officer, Treasurer, and Secretary of the Kimbell Art Foundation, a private operating foundation that holds significant investments in oil and gas interests and owns and operates the Kimbell Art Museum, Fort Worth, Texas.
 From 1993 until 2013, Ms. Cline also served as a contract author for Thomson Reuters, Fort Worth, Texas.
 Before 1993, Ms. Cline was a Senior Manager with Ernst & Young LLP.
-Ms. Cline also serves on the board of certain non-profit entities including the Board of Trustees of Texas Christian University and the Pension Fund of the Christian Church.
+Ms. Cline also serves on the Board of Trustees of Texas Christian University.
 Ms. Cline is a certified public accountant.
 She received her Bachelor of Business Administration, Accounting degree, summa cum laude, from Texas Christian University.